-Until recently, many grocery retailers had pretty loose return policies, but that’s all changed in recent weeks.
+Until recently, many grocery retailers had pretty loose return policies, but that’s all changed since COVID-19.
 According to a CDC report on coronavirus, COVID-19 can live on surfaces for hours or days.
 With this in mind, retailers are taking extra steps to prevent the spread of disease by suspending returns on all or specified high-demand items.
 Because of this, shoppers should use caution when buying more than what they might need.

 On the flip-side, when it comes to necessary returns on certain products (mostly, non-grocery items), other retailers are sticking by their satisfaction guarantees and are extending return and refund windows due to their brick-and-mortar store closures.

-Currently, Costco is not accepting returns of toilet paper, paper towels, sanitizing wipes, water, rice, and Lysol.
+Currently, Costco is not accepting returns of toilet paper, paper towels, sanitizing wipes, water, rice, and disinfecting spray.
 It’s not clear how long this policy will be in place at this time.
-We were unable to locate an official policy change, but store representatives were able to verbally verify the changes to Costco’s return policy.

 This Kroger return policy update applies to all Kroger family stores including: